Setting Up Conditional Execution

 Step 1: Register a Listener

 Your system needs to register a listener to receive notifications for scheduled Conditional Execution campaigns using EventTypeID=5.
-Refer to the [RegisterEventListener] API call documentation for details.
+Use the RegisterEventListener API call.
 This step only needs to be done once for all future scheduled conditional campaigns.

 Step 2: Optimove Notifies the Listener that the Campaign is Ready to be Sent